juanpc2018/Best-GPU-for-x86_64-2010-2020/README.md

 °GTX Titan 6GB does Not work well on OSX, has issues with some 32-Bit aps, and some 64-bit in OSX Catalina 10.15.7 </br>
 **The Few Reasons to buy a GPU like M6000 or better for OSX 10.13.6 is FinalCutPro 10.4.3 + Compressor 4.4.1 </br>
 [Rhino3D v6](https://www.rhino3d.com/6/system-requirements/)/[v5](https://www.rhino3d.com/5/system-requirements/) </br>

+#### OSX HighSierra 10.13.6: </br>

+AMD Rx 480 works in OSX HighSierra, Windows8.1 and most Linux </br>
+does Not work in older OSX SnowLeopard, OSX Mavericks. </br>
+it's a balanced option for Dual & Triple Boot. </br>

 #### Nvidia Official Mac support: </br>
 GeForce GTX 680 | GTX 285 | GT 120 | 8800 GT </br>